 The word for angry is the Hebrew charah,5 which means to be very jealous or extremely displeased.
 And maybe the downcast face indicated depression,6 if so, then psychologically, Cain was depressed because of jealousy.
 “The LORD said to Cain, ‘Why are you angry, and why has your face fallen?
 If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door.
 Its desire is contrary to you, but you must rule over it,’” (Genesis 4:6-7, ESV).

-A few commentators say the rejection of Cain’s contribution is because a vegetable offering is not as good as a blood offering, but Canadian-American theologian, Dr. Victor Hamilton, points out, “There seems to be no obvious distinction between the two offerings.
-A fruit or vegetable offering is neither superior nor inferior to an animal offering.”7 Although the Bible will later indicate many details about offerings and sacrifices, this early creation story event gives no such blood-offering reason or explanation of God’s decision and, for that reason, it did not matter.
-The fact is that both offerings were appropriate to the brother’s occupations.
+Some commentators say the rejection of Cain’s contribution is because a vegetable offering is not as good as a blood offering, but Canadian-American theologian, Dr. Victor Hamilton, points out, “There seems to be no obvious distinction between the two offerings.
+A fruit or vegetable offering is neither superior nor inferior to an animal offering.”7 Others say that although the Bible will later indicate many details about offerings and sacrifices, this early creation story event gives no such blood-offering reason or explanation of God’s decision and, for that reason, it did not matter.
+Therefore, they argue that both offerings were appropriate to the brother’s occupations.

 God’s rhetorical question to Cain (Why are you angry…?) was designed to get his attention and make him think.
 God’s advice was offered (If you do well….) to Cain as instructive — all designed to correct his error and point him in the right direction.
 A wrong decision can trap you, while a right one will lead you upon a righteous path.
 God wanted to provoke a change of heart and assured Cain that it was possible to do so.
 God is explaining to Cain that he still retains his own power of decision; “Sin is now crouching demon-like at Cain’s door.”8 But in Cain’s eyes “Abel seems to have been viewed as better than he by no less a one than God.
 Solution?
 Destroy number one, and move up.”9